-Graduate programs endeavor to offer advanced in-depth education to individuals seeking specialized knowledge and skills in a particular field.
-Graduate students are encouraged to develop high level thinking abilities including application and synthesis which, in turn, can be translated into effective speaking and writing.
+Graduate School programs endeavor to offer advanced in-depth education to individuals seeking specialized knowledge and skills in a particular field.
+Graduate students are encouraged to further develop speaking and writing competencies, and to enhance high level thinking abilities including application and synthesis.
 Expertise in the examination of the ethical and value-laden issues in various fields is an important component of graduate education at Seattle University.

-Efforts are made to stimulate participants' curiosity while at the same time providing the investigative skills needed to seek answers to challenging questions.
+Efforts are made to stimulate students' curiosity while at the same time providing the investigative skills needed to seek answers to challenging questions.
 It is hoped that individuals who complete graduate programs will have developed personal and professional competencies that will contribute to the improvement of their field and to the betterment of those whom they serve.